Public Records Requests

 How soon must the City respond to my request?

 You will be notified within ten (10) days whether your request seeks copies of disclosable public records in the possession of the City.

 Records identified as responsive to your PRA request will be available electronically through the City's Public Records Request Web Portal.

 In general, public records that are only available in hard copy will be compiled and made open for inspection upon appointment during regular office hours.
 The Office of the City Clerk is located in City Hall at 23 Russell Boulevard, Suite 1, Davis, CA 95616.

 Personal Financial Disclosures

-Under the California Political Reform Act (Gov. Code § 81000), designated elected and appointed public officials are required disclose assets and income that may be materially affected by their official actions.
+Under the California Political Reform Act (Gov. Code § 81000), designated elected and appointed public officials are required to disclose assets and income that may be materially affected by their official actions.
 As required by the Act, government agencies must adopt a Conflict of Interest Code to regulate who within their agency is required to file statements of economic interests, and what types of financial interests they must disclose.
 Disclosure is determined based on the position’s level of decision-making.